Last updated:

 CARCINOID TUMORS

 Approximately 10-15% of individuals with MEN type 1 develop slow-growing carcinoid tumors.
-These tumors usually develop in the stomach (gastric carcinoids), the large tubes that carry air to and from the lungs (bronchial tubes) (bronchial carcinoids) and the thymus (thymic carcinoids), a small gland located in the upper chest just behind the breastbone.
-Carcinoid tumors of the bronchial tubes primarily affect women; carcinoid tumors of the thymus primarily affect men.
+These tumors usually develop in the stomach (gastric carcinoids), bronchial tubes (bronchial carcinoids) and the thymus (thymic carcinoids), a small gland located in the upper chest just behind the breastbone.
+Carcinoid tumors of the bronchial tubes primarily affect females; carcinoid tumors of the thymus primarily affect males.
+Gastric carcinoids may usually develop in MEN type 1 patients affected by ZES, and since hypergastrinemia is a promoter for gastric carcinoid proliferation, the best method for preventing the development of these tumors is the surgical resection of gastrinoma.

-In most cases, these tumors do not produce hormones (non-functioning tumors) and usually do not cause any symptoms (asymptomatic), but they can present a rapid growth and malignant progression being responsible of some MEN1-asscociated deaths.
-In rare cases, carcinoid tumors may overproduce different hormones including ACTH, calcitonin, growth hormone releasing hormone (GHRH), serotonin, and histamine.
+In most patients, these tumors do not produce hormones (non-functioning tumors) and usually do not cause any symptoms (asymptomatic), but they can present a rapid growth and malignant progression being responsible for some MEN1-asscociated deaths.
+In rare cases, carcinoid tumors may overproduce different hormones including ACTH, calcitonin, growth hormone releasing hormone (GHRH), serotonin and histamine.
 When carcinoid tumors secrete serotonin, they can cause carcinoid syndrome, a condition characterized by migraines, diarrhea and episodes of feeling flushed.

 Carcinoid tumors associated with MEN type 1 are usually identified later during life, with a mean diagnosis of age 50.
 These tumors may be benign, but malignant (cancerous) carcinoids can develop.
 Thymic carcinoids associated with MEN type 1 may be particularly aggressive, especially in male smokers.